LayerManager/layman/doc/data-storage.md

 ### Filesystem
 Data is saved to LAYMAN_DATA_DIR directory.

-**User directory** is created in LAYMAN_DATA_DIR directory for every user who reserved username.
-Name of the user directory is the same as username.
-User-related information is saved in user directory.
+**Workspace directory** is created in LAYMAN_DATA_DIR directory for every created [workspace](models.md#workspace).
+Name of the workspace directory is the same as workspace name.
+User-related information is saved in the root of [personal workspace](models.md#personal-workspace) directory.

-**Publication directory** is created inside user directory for each publication (e.g. map or layer) the user published.
+**Publication directory** is created inside workspace directory for each publication (e.g. map or layer) the user published.
 Name of the publication directory is the same as name of the publication (e.g. layername or mapname).
 Publication-related information is saved in publication directory.

 Filesystem is used as persistent data store, so data survives Layman restart.